-In website operation, rich text content is widely used in scenarios such as articles, product introductions, and single pages due to its rich expressions, such as inserting images, custom font styles, and tables.AnQi CMS is an efficient content management system that also fully supports the editing and storage of various rich text content.However, while rich text content brings convenience, it also hides a non-negligible security challenge - how to safely output these contents containing HTML tags in templates to prevent potential cross-site scripting (XSS) attacks.
+In website operation, rich text content is widely used in articles, product introductions, and single-page scenarios due to its rich expression forms, such as inserting images, custom font styles, and tables.AnQi CMS as an efficient content management system also fully supports the editing and storage of various rich text content.However, rich text content, while bringing convenience, also hides a non-negligible security challenge - how to safely output this content containing HTML tags in templates to prevent potential cross-site scripting attacks (XSS).

-For example, when outputting the content of an article on the article detail page, we usually usearchiveDetailTag to retrieve data.
-If the article content is entered from a rich text editor, which includes paragraph, images, links, and other HTML structures, then when outputting in the template, it needs to be handled in this way:
+For example, on the article detail page, we usually usearchiveDetailLabel to retrieve data.
+If the article content is entered from a rich text editor, which includes paragraphs, images, links, and other HTML structures, then when outputting in the template, it needs to be handled like this:

 <div>